owncloud/ocis/ocis/deployment/bridge.md

     'loginButtonName' => 'OpenId Connect @ Konnectd',
   ],
   'debug' => true, // if using self signed certificates
-  // allow the different domains access to the ocs and wabdav endpoints:
+  // allow the different domains access to the ocs and webdav endpoints:
   'cors.allowed-domains' => [
     'https://cloud.example.com',
     'http://localhost:9100',